Danajoyluck/openssf-tac/consumption-architecture-dependency-management.md

 Open source software maintainers, contributors and consumers are the intended audience of this document.

 The document answers these questions:
 As an open source software producer, I'd like to adopt open source security technologies to produce more secure open source software.
-What can OpenSSF provide?
+What resources does OpenSSF provide?
 As an open source software consumer, I'd like to adopt open source security technologies to consume secure open source software.
-What can OpenSSF provide?
+What resources OpenSSF provide?
-As an open source software producer and consumer, I'd like to contribute to open source security technologies, which projects need contributors?
+As an open source software producer and a consumer, I'd like to contribute to open source security technologies, which OpenSSF projects need contributors?

-# Nomenclature
+## Nomenclature
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 # Open Source Software Dependency Management